- Do you Qualify?

 - Crafts (unless a farmer brings a small amount of farm-sourced crafts as a small adjunct to their primary inventory of farm-grown foods - allowed on a case-by-case basis).

 - Imported or out-of-state agricultural products including coffee beans.

 - Wholesale or resale products of any kind.

-- Locally made products sourced from predominantly non-Washington ingredients.
+- Locally made products that do not include Washington farm-sourced ingredients.